KFUPM SMiLE Autonomous Mobility Hackathon 🪧

 🪧 Competition Objective 🪧

-During the virtual stage of this competition, the objective will be to create a video in QLabs that highlights your self-driving algorithm and readiness to compete live at the even.
+During the virtual stage of this competition, the objective will be to create a video in QLabs that highlights your self-driving algorithm and readiness to compete live at the event.
 Please use the Virtual Stage Competition Guide as a detailed guide for the expectations.

 During the physical stage of this competition, the objective will be to implement your self-driving algorithm on the physical QCar 2.
 The specific task for your self-driving algorithm is laid out in the Physical Stage Competition Guide.